Skip to main content

 Cost: Free

-Girls Who Code offers two summer programs for girls and nonbinary students: the Summer Immersion Program and the Self-Paced Program.
+Girls Who Code offers two summer programs for girls and nonbinary students: the Summer Immersion Program and Pathways, a six-week, self-paced Program.
 The Summer Immersion Program is open to high schoolers in grades 9-11.
-This two-week-long virtual course focuses on beginner to intermediate computer science concepts, the iterative design process, and UX design basics.
+This two-week-long virtual course focuses on beginner to intermediate computer science concepts and UX design basics.

-The Self-Paced Program is open to high schoolers in grades 9-12, including graduating high school seniors.
-This course dives into intermediate applications of Python, with a focus on cybersecurity and data science.
-Students in the self-paced program have six weeks to complete course projects, and support is available through weekly live advisory sessions and activities.
+The Pathways Program is open to high schoolers in grades 9-12, including graduating high school seniors.
+This course allows students to learn coding languages like Python and JavaScript, as well as explore fields like cybersecurity, data science, and artificial intelligence.
+Students in the self-paced program have six weeks to complete course projects.
+Support is available through weekly live advisory sessions and activities.

 Location: Bentley University

-The Wolfram High School Summer Research Program is a two-week intensive training that aims to introduce high schoolers to programming, computational thinking, and technology.
-Students participate in lectures and activities led by Wolfram instructors and build hands-on experience developing a project from ideation to completed product.
+The Wolfram High School Summer Research Program is a two-and-a-half-week intensive training that aims to advance high schoolers’ programming and problem-solving skills.
+Students participate in lectures and activities led by Wolfram instructors and build hands-on experience developing a project from ideation to a completed product.

 Dates: Varies